supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Enter *RG-Defender* and select **Ok**.

-1. For the Name, enter something unique like: *uniquenameDefender*.
+1. For the Name, enter something unique like *uniquenameDefender*.

 1. Select **Review + Create**.